-\textit{How to leverage distributed and diverse trust-related data with varying quality for reliable trust evaluation?} Trust evaluation relies on diverse trust-related data from distributed devices, including historical behaviors, capability states, and interaction records, which makes it difficult for a single device to access all of them~\cite{10103199}.
-In addition, these data are generated under diverse contexts and vary in quality, necessitating situation-aware analysis and calibration by a credible third party.
-Furthermore, devices may be reluctant to directly expose their data to other peers due to privacy and competitive concerns.
-However, they are more willing to share data with a neutral and credible intermediary that is not a direct competitor, making a centralized trusted layer not only necessary but also feasible for collecting and managing these data in a unified way.
-Finally, data across devices are inherently interdependent, necessitating a global perspective to properly analyze and interpret them for accurate trust evaluation.
-The distributed nature of data, their heterogeneous quality, independent ownership, and inter-device dependencies collectively indicate that trust evaluation should not be undertaken by individual devices independently.
-Instead, trust evaluation should be implemented as a centralized service to more effectively leverage distributed data.
+\textit{How to leverage distributed and diverse semantic trust information with varying quality for reliable trust evaluation?} Trust evaluation relies on diverse semantic trust information from distributed devices, including historical behaviors, capability states, and interaction records, which makes it difficult for a single device to access all of this information~\cite{10103199}.
+In addition, such information is generated under diverse contexts and varies in quality, necessitating situation-aware analysis and calibration by a credible third party.
+Furthermore, devices may be reluctant to directly expose their information to other peers due to privacy and competitive concerns.
+However, they are more willing to share information with a neutral and credible intermediary that is not a direct competitor, making a centralized trusted layer not only necessary but also feasible for collecting and managing such information in a unified way.
+Finally, semantic trust information across devices is inherently interdependent, necessitating a global perspective to properly analyze and interpret it for accurate trust evaluation.
+The distributed nature of semantic trust information, its heterogeneous quality, independent ownership, and inter-device dependencies collectively indicate that trust evaluation should not be undertaken by individual devices independently.
+Instead, trust evaluation should be implemented as a centralized service to more effectively leverage distributed semantic trust information.